What is speaker recognition?

 The APIs aren't intended to determine whether the audio is from a live person, or from an imitation or recording of an enrolled speaker.

 Speaker identification helps you determine an unknown speaker’s identity within a group of enrolled speakers.
 Speaker identification enables you to attribute speech to individual speakers, and unlock value from scenarios with multiple speakers, such as:

 How does speaker identification work?

 Enrollment for speaker identification is text-independent.
 There are no restrictions on what the speaker says in the audio, besides the initial activation phrase when active enrollment is enabled.
 Similar to speaker verification, the speaker's voice is recorded in the enrollment phase, and the voice features are extracted to form a unique voice signature.
 In the identification phase, the input voice sample is compared to a specified list of enrolled voices (up to 50 in each request).

 Speaker enrollment data is stored in a secured system, including the speech audio for enrollment and the voice signature features.
 The speech audio for enrollment is only used when the algorithm is upgraded, and the features need to be extracted again.
 The service doesn't retain the speech recording or the extracted voice features that are sent to the service during the recognition phase.

 You control how long data should be retained.
 You can create, update, and delete enrollment data for individual speakers through API calls.
 When the subscription is deleted, all the speaker enrollment data associated with the subscription will also be deleted.

-As with all of the Cognitive Services resources, developers who use the speaker recognition feature must be aware of Microsoft policies on customer data.
+As with all of the Azure AI services resources, developers who use the speaker recognition feature must be aware of Microsoft policies on customer data.
 You should ensure that you have received the appropriate permissions from the users.
 You can find more details in Data and privacy for speaker recognition.
-For more information, see the Cognitive Services page on the Microsoft Trust Center.
+For more information, see the Azure AI services page on the Microsoft Trust Center.

 Common questions and solutions